mahika-c/wikipedia_webscraper/mahika_HW3/src/README.txt

 I've included the URLGetter and URLTester methods, which show my getRedirectedURL() method, but are not used for the programming part.

-The pdf in this folder has my theory write

 -----------------------------------------------------------------------
 Decisions: